mdnazimmahmudkhan/nothi/procure-to-sales/README.md

-## About Procure to Pay
+## About Procure to Sales

-Procure to Pay consists of the following:
+Procure to Sales consists of the following:

 - [Supplier]
 - [Quotation]